davewhiteland/keyshape-diagram/docs.md

   hazard for material being embedded in things like Moodle)

-* maintaining aspect ratio of animations is still not straightforward in CSS but that's not quite the remit of this project
+* maintaining aspect ratio of animations is still not straightforward in CSS but that's not quite the remit of this project.
+However [this example](examples/ksd-example-external) seems to be pretty well-behaved with CSS: `object.ksd { max-height: 60vmin; }`